Andrew O. Kaplan

 - Author, "Rev'd and Ready: New York Aims to Reform its Energy Vision" Public Utilities Fortnightly, May 2015

-- Represent energy storage companies before FERC and state regulatory agencies to ensure storage facilities are allowed to operate on the nation’s grids and receive payment for the value of their services
+- Represent energy storage companies before FERC, state regulatory agencies and the U.S. Court of Appeals for the DC Circuit to ensure storage facilities are allowed to operate on the nation’s grids and receive payment for the value of their services

-- Represent an anaerobic facility before the Massachusetts Department of Public Utilities
+- Represented a Massachusetts company before the Massachusetts Department of Public Utilities to facilitate new procurement rules for energy storage

-- Represent Via Science before FERC, the DOE and state regulatory agencies to design pilot and full revenue causal analytic projects
+- Represented global analytics company before FERC, the DOE and state regulatory agencies to design pilot programs and full revenue causal analytic projects